EcohydrologyTeam/ClearWater-riverine/examples/readme.md

   - This sub-directory will be in the `.gitignore`, so that output files are not saved to the repo.

 ### Example Notebooks
-- [testing.ipynb](testing.ipynb): Uses the `ras2dwq.py` to set up a mesh and run the a very simple water quality model in a 9-cell "box".
-- [Ohio River.ipynb](Ohio River.ipynb): Provides an example of running a more complicated test case.
+- [Ohio River.ipynb](./Ohio%20River.ipynb): Provides an example of running the Clearwater Riverine model on the Ohio River.
+This notebook compares Clearwater Riverine constituent transport to results on the same system from the Environmental Fluid Dynamics Code (EFDC) model.